YouTube SEO in 2026: How to Rank Higher and Get More Views

 From there, you can see which keywords are easier to rank for and plan your video accordingly.

-For example, let’s say you want to make a video about teacakes.
-When you type this phrase into vidIQ’s keyword research tool, you’ll notice the term has low competition and medium search volume.
+For example, let's say you want to make a video about "best AI tools for YouTube."
+When you type this phrase into vidIQ's keyword research tool, you'll see search volume, competitiveness, related terms, and the questions creators actually ask, so you can pick the variant that matches your channel.

 Of course, that’s just the beginning of keyword research.
 Your target keyword could be hiding in another section of the tool, such as matching terms, related terms, or questions people ask.